Exopy/exopy/docs/source/user_guide/installation.rst

 You should then be able to start ecpy using the ecpy command in a command line or the launcher present in the Anaconda Launcher if you are using Anaconda.

+In case this does not work you can run the application from the command line
+using:

+    $ python -m ecpy -s

+This allows to display the error log directly in the console which should allow you to track down the origin of the issue.